Effective July 1, 2015

 YOUR INFORMATION.
 YOUR RIGHTS.
 OUR RESPONSIBILITIES

-While Building Arizona Families is not a medical provider, we may obtain medical records and/or information on their clients.
-Said medical information is then transmitted to all interested parties in the matter.
+While Building Arizona Families is not a medical provider, as an Arizona licensed adoption agency, we may obtain medical records and/or information on our clients.
+Said medical information is then transmitted to all involved parties in the matter.
 Thus, we must comply with HIPPA guidelines.
 All information is transmitted through a HIPPA compliant server or transmitted in another HIPPA compliant mode of transmission.
 Business Associate Agreements are signed with the HIPPA compliant server and other required persons.
-As part of their compliance, we are required to post this privacy notice.
+As part of our compliance, we are required to post this privacy notice.
 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 Kelly Rourke-Scarry, President/Executive Director